Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 While it may be tempting to rub your eyes when they feel itchy or irritated, this can actually worsen the redness and lead to further irritation.
 Instead, try using artificial tears or a cool compress to relieve discomfort.

-See also Ultimate Guide to Astringent Eye Drops - Benefits, Types, Ingredients, and Usage
+See also Understanding Eye Drops - Ingredients, Safety, and Proper Usage

 5. Use protective eyewear